2004:

 1882:

-Actor Charles Judels - the voice of Stromboli in Disney's classic 1940 release Pinocchio - is born in Amsterdam, Netherlands.
-During his career, he will appear in over 130 feature films!
+Actor Charles Judels, the voice of Stromboli in Disney's classic 1940 release Pinocchio, is born in Amsterdam, Netherlands.
+During his career, he appeared in over 130 feature films.

 1936: